mohd-baquir-qureshi/music-api/README.md

 # Music API (Free Search & Stream)

+## Update (6th Jan 2025)
+---
+###### Released web music player for testing https://acromusic.pages.dev.
+It will be removed after testing is completed.
+ ---

+This is a free unofficial API to Search and Stream High Quality (320kbps) music from popular music streaming engines without any restrictions.

 ## Deprecation Notice
 ---
 ###### **NOTE:** We regret to inform you that the current version of Music API is deprecated as of 13th May 2024.